canonical/snapd-rest-openapi/UPDATING.md

     SPDX-License-Identifier: GPL-3.0-only
 -->

-# Updating the OpenAPI Specification
+# Updating the OpenAPI specification

 In order to update the OpenAPI Specification, the following procedure should be followed to reduce the likelihood of errors occurring.

-## 1. Identify Schema Files Requiring Updating
+## 1. Identify schema requiring updates

 The schema files are referenced from within other schemas, responses, and paths.
 As such, modifying these files will often have larger than intended effects on the documentation as a whole, and as such should be handled first.

-### 1.a Divergence of Schema
+### 1.1 Divergence of schema

 The following example will use 3 files, defined below:
 - File A: A schema that is referenced by File B and C.